 Reducing your drinking beforehand often makes it easier (and safer) to quit completely.
 Some people create a tapering schedule and gradually cut back.
 Others make moderation their goal.
 This can be difficult if you have a history of alcohol dependence, but there are medications such as naltrexone that can make this achievable.
 If you’d like to still have the occasional social drink, that may be a real option.

 8. Consider Medication as an Option

 Medication-assisted treatment is becoming more popular as a way to quit drinking.
-Several prescription medications have shown themselves effective in helping people moderate or give up alcohol.
-For those who struggle with alcohol cravings long-term, or who want to quit gradually, this can prove especially helpful.
+There are several prescription medications proven effective in helping people moderate or give up alcohol.
+If you struggle with long-term alcohol cravings, or want to quit gradually, this can prove especially helpful.

 Read More: Medications for Alcoholism